 If a judgment is entered or judicial sale conducted in violation of these rules, you may be able to vacate or set aside the judgment and sale.

-If you filed an appearance in the foreclosure lawsuit, the mortgage company may not receive a judgment for foreclosure unless it first files a proper Loss Mitigation Affidavit.
+If you filed an Appearance in the foreclosure lawsuit, the mortgage company can not receive a judgment for foreclosure unless it first files a proper Loss Mitigation Affidavit in its Motion for Summary Judgment package.
 The affidavit must list:

 - Any type of loss mitigation option which applies to your loan;